pkmn/engine/src/lib/gen1/README.md

   damage grow unbounded.
 Additionally, if the opponent faints after Bide inflicts damage on Pokémon Showdown residual damage incorrectly still gets applied to Bide's user.
 - **Counter**: On Pokémon Showdown choices made while sleeping (which should not have been registered) can erroneously cause Counter to trigger Desync Clause Mod behavior.
+Additionally, because Pokémon Showdown neglects to zero the last battle damage if a move misses due to immunity or invulnerability Counter will occasionally work on Pokémon Showdown when it should fail.
 - **Leech Seed**: Leech Seed fails to heal its source side if a seeded target faints due to recoil/crash damage on Pokémon Showdown.
 - **Pay Day**: Pay Day should still scatter coins if it hits (but doesn't break) and opponent's